-The DRA requires CMS to apply the fee-for-service normalization factor to the risk scores.
-In 2007, when calculating each beneficiary-level payment, CMS will divide raw risk scores by 1.029 to obtain the adjusted risk scores used for payment.
-The fee-for-service normalized risk scores will also appear on the MMRs.
-If plans calculate their own raw risk scores using the CMS-provided software, they will need to divide these raw risk scores by 1.029 to obtain the risk scores used for payment.
+Beneficiary risk scores are divided by a normalization factor.
+The fee-for-service normalized risk scores will appear on the MMRs.
+If plans calculate their own raw risk scores using the CMS-provided software, they will need to divide these raw risk scores by the respective normalization factors to obtain the risk scores used for payment.